Table of Contents

 FAQ

-Is an advanced driving course worth it?
+Is a defensive driving course worth it?

 Does a defensive driving course lower insurance in California?

-How hard is the advanced driving test?
+How hard is the defensive driving test?

 If you pay attention in class, your defensive driving exam (or unit quizzes) shouldn’t be too difficult.
 But if you’re concerned, there are practice tests available online that can give you an idea of what a test might look like.